 Why is it necessary to tighten the straps after few steps?

 If you don’t get the toe of the foot all the way to the toe of the boot, and you close the straps, after a few steps you may notice that the straps are little bit too loose.
 Then you can tighten the straps.
 Be sure, that you can comfortable add 2 fingers under the pastern strap, and one finger snugly under the pastern strap.
 If you see that the holes of the pastern strap are stretched over the rivets, then the strap is too tight.
 Loosen with one hole.
 Please see instructions.

 When should I use the higher of lower back strap setting?

 Start with the higher setting, which is the initial setting.
 Most horses will use this setting.
-However, if the boot is slightly loose, or the horse has very thing leg, you may want to try the lower setting.
+However, if the boot is slightly loose, or the horse has very thing leg, after a fresh trim, you may want to try the lower setting.

 I discovered that during ride, the back strap had opened.
 Why this happens?

 If the end of the strap is too long, then it may open more easily.
 After the adjustments of the strap you may want to cut the extra length to be sure that the strap will remain closed.
 No more than 1 extra hole is needed on the lateral side, on the medial side you will not need any holes under the rivet.
 You may want to leave the medial side closed when taking the boot off and putting it back again.

 Can Flex Hoof Boots be used 24/7 in turnout?